 The co-operative business model has been relatively underutilized by Indigenous peoples in western Canada.
 Corporate structures and limited partnerships have more often been the go-to tools for Indigenous economic development.
-Many Indigenous communities could benefit from measured integration of the co-operative business model into this strategy.
+Many of these communities could benefit from measured integration of the Indigenous co-ops into this strategy.

 By using the co-op model as a base for some of the development, additional jobs, training, wealth and capacity can be created, while also providing opportunities for increased autonomy and well-being.